Ericsson/dataplanebook/src/work/work.rst

 not have to be, related to some flow-like concept in a network protocol layer.

-A common *flow* for applications operates in the Internet :term:`network protocol suite` is that flows are made up of IP packets pertaining to the same TCP connection (or UDP flow), or all packets going in a particular direction, between two IP hosts.
+For data plane applications implementing some part of the Internet :term:`network protocol suite` flows are often defined in terms IP packets assoicated with the same TCP connection (or UDP flow), packets coming in on the same link-layer interface (receiving the same QoS classification), or all packets going in a particular direction, between two IP hosts.

 It's often useful to map several network-level flows to a single item of work flow.
 This may be done both to reduce the number of flows the